WordPress

 How to Add a Store Finder Plugin to WordPress (No Coding Needed)

 Adding a store locator to your WordPress site doesn’t have to be complicated.
-In this quick guide, you’ll learn how to install and set up the WordPress store finder plugin - no coding required, just a few simple steps to get your map live and working smoothly.
+In this quick guide, you’ll learn how to install and set up the WordPress store finder plugin - no coding required.
+Adding a store locator to your WordPress site doesn't have to be complicated.
+In this quick guide, you'll learn how to install and set up the WordPress store finder plugin - no coding required, just a few simple steps to get your map live and working smoothly.
+Not sure why it's worth it?
+Read how a WordPress store locator can boost your local sales first.

-Option 1: The Best & Fastest Way - Use the MapCosmos Plugin
+Option 1: The Best & Fastest Way - wp store locator plugin

 If you want the quickest and easiest setup, the best option is to install the store locator for WordPress by downloading the MapCosmos plugin from our website.